SmartTrack: Scope reduction (2016–2021)

 Metrolinx estimated that the six new SmartTrack stations would cost $1.25 billion, of which the City would pay $835 million, with the federal government paying the balance.
 Approvals for the financing were still to be secured as of November 3, 2016.
 Separately, the province was to spend $3.7 billion on GO Regional Express Rail which is a prerequisite for SmartTrack.
 Completion is expected by 2026.

 In September 2018, the Ontario Ministry of the Environment approved the environmental assessment for the six new SmartTrack stations.

 By January 2021, the number of new SmartTrack stations had been further reduced from six to four.
-The proposed Gerrard–Carlaw and Lawrence–Kennedy stations were dropped due to their proximity to new proposed subway lines, respectively the Scarborough Subway Extension and the Ontario Line.
+The proposed Gerrard–Carlaw and Lawrence–Kennedy stations were dropped due to their proximity to new proposed subway lines, respectively the Ontario Line and the Scarborough subway extension.
 The four new stations remaining under consideration were St. Clair–Old Weston, King–Liberty (Liberty Village at King Street), East Harbour, and Finch–Kennedy.